 - Select or open the email that you would like to report.

-- Click the Phish Alert button at the top-right corner of the page.
+- Select the Phish Alert button at the top of the page.

-- In the pop-up window that opens, click the Phish Alert button to report the email.
+- In the pop-up window that opens, select the Phish Alert button to report the email.